ADC-UMN/multiplayer-trivia-game/part-3.md

 Running `python app.py` on the command line will allow you to view your game on `localhost:5000`.

 I challenge you to try to add other new features to the game!
+How would you add the functionality for 'Daily Doubles'?
+Real-time chat?
+Drawing questions from other APIs/databases?